jacobdensford/jacobdensford.com/fell/running-the-game.md

 ### Alternative Spell Lists

-Most OSR-compatible spell lists work with *Fell*.
+Most OSR-compatible spell lists should work with *Fell*.

 Some examples include: